 The Monroe County Election Fellows Program (MCEF) fosters student civic engagement by recruiting, training, and retaining college poll workers.
 MCEF is a unique collaboration between the Rochester Center for Community Leadership, Monroe County Board of Elections, Roberts Wesleyan College, Monroe Community College, Nazareth College, and St. John Fisher.

 Two students from each partner institution are hired as Election Fellows.
 They receive advanced technical, civic, and leadership training and are responsible for designing and implementing strategies to recruit poll workers from their respective colleges.
 Election Fellows must be registered to vote in Monroe County as either a Democrat or a Republican, or be willing to update their registration to meet these requirements.
 Learn more about the Election Fellows position here.
+Election Fellow applications for 2018 are now closed.

 Monroe County Election Inspectors are responsible for overseeing elections in Monroe County.
 Election inspectors work in bi-partisan teams at polling sites across the county to ensure that voters are processed in a fair and efficient manner according to election law.
 Responsibilities include signing in voters, handing out ballots, assisting voters with disabilities, and explaining new voting technology.